You are currently viewing R Group by Multiple Columns or Variables

 Yields below output.

-5. Summarise All Columns Except Grouping Columns
+5. Summarise All Columns Except Groupings

-Finally, let’s see how to apply the aggregate functions on all columns of the DataFrame except grouping columns.
+Finally, let’s see how to apply the aggregate functions on all columns of the datafFrame except grouping columns.
 While doing this make sure your dataframe has only numeric columns plus grouping columns.
 Having non-numeric on summarise returns an error.

 # Summarise all columns except grouping columns